Master of Arts in Graphic Design

 Invited critics 2022–2023

-Alina Astrova, Daniela Dostálková, Kasia Fudakowski, Roman Gornitsky, Minna Henriksson, Elisabeth Klement, Lucas LaRochelle, Rene Mäe, Norman Orro, Eva Weinmayr, Riet Wijnen
+Alina Astrova, Daniela Dostálková, Kasia Fudakowski, Roman Gornitsky, Minna Henriksson, Elisabeth Klement, Lucas LaRochelle, Rene Mäe, Norman Orro, Mirjam Reili, Eva Weinmayr, Riet Wijnen

 Visiting teachers 2021–2022